Oklahoma commanders converge at Tinker for CC summit

 |0

-This work, Oklahoma commanders converge at Tinker for CC summit [Image 4 of 4], by Paul Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma commanders converge at Tinker for CC summit, by Paul Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.